firebase/FirebaseUI-Android/firestore/README.md

 }
 ```

-Similarly, the `stopListening()` call removes the snapshot listener and all data in the adapter.
+Similarly, the `stopListening()` call freezes the data in the `RecyclerView` and prevents any future
+loading of data pages.

 Call this method when the containing Activity or Fragment stops:

 ```java